Emo pop

-Emo pop (alternatively typeset with a hyphen, also known as emo pop-punk and pop-emo) is a fusion genre combining emo with the melodies of pop-punk and/or pop music.
+Emo pop (alternatively typeset with a hyphen, also known as emo pop-punk and pop-emo) is a fusion genre combining emo with pop-punk, pop music, or both.
 Emo pop features a musical style with more concise composition and hook-filled choruses.
 Emo pop has its origins in the 1990s with bands like Jimmy Eat World, the Get Up Kids, Weezer and the Promise Ring.
 The genre entered the mainstream in the early 2000s with Jimmy Eat World's breakthrough album Bleed American, which included its song "The Middle".
 Other emo pop bands that achieved mainstream success throughout the decade included Fall Out Boy, the All-American Rejects, My Chemical Romance, Panic! at the Disco and Paramore.
 The popularity of emo pop declined in the 2010s, with some prominent artists in the genre either disbanding or abandoning the emo pop style.

 Characteristics

-Emo pop is a fusion between emo and pop-punk.
+Emo pop is a fusion between emo and pop-punk characterized by "bright, emotional, and heavily singable" melodic composition.
 AllMusic describes emo pop as blending "youthful angst" with "slick production" and mainstream appeal, using "high-pitched melodies, rhythmic guitars, and confessional lyrics concerning adolescence, relationships, and heartbreak."
 MasterClass describes emo pop as featuring "soaring vocals and upbeat songs with melancholy lyrics."
 During the 2000s, emo pop artists would fuse the "lyrical and visual elements of emo with radio-friendly sonics of pop-punk."
+Quinn Villarreal of Sirius XM said: "If you were born between 1990 and 2000, this is the emo you know and heard feverishly across U.S. pop stations."
 Emo pop music is notably more commercially viable than other styles of emo due to its minimal influences from indie rock and hardcore punk, and less extreme use of loud/soft dynamics.
 This has resulted in a sound comparable to boy band pop.

 History

 Origins (1990s)

-Emo pop was influenced by emo and pop-punk bands in the early 1990s such as California's Samiam and New York's Jawbreaker.
+Emo pop was influenced by emo and pop-punk bands in the early 1990s such as Californian bands Samiam and Jawbreaker.
 Jawbreaker has influenced future mainstream emo pop bands like Fall Out Boy and My Chemical Romance.
 Pop-punk band Blink-182 has been a very big influence on emo pop bands.
 The new generation of emo fans view the Blink-182 sound as "hugely influential," with James Montgomery writing, "[...] without them, there'd be no Fall Out Boy, no Paramore, or no Fueled by Ramen Records."